TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 /----CHANGELOG
 /------------------------------>

+1.5
+  - Added the ability to send WADs to the HBC using SendWad
+  - You can now download an IOS with -ios # in NUSD
+  - Downloaded IOS wads are now namedlike so: IOS##-64-####.wad
+  - Under certain conditions, when downloading a wad with NUS, it will not be saved in a folder, just as the WAD (see ReadMe)
+  - If missing dll's are detected (WadInstaller or libWiiSharp), Sharpii will ask to download them, if they are required.
+  - You can now use a .dol file instead of a .wad with the '-dol' in the WAD editor/packer
+  - Probably a few other little things I have forgotten
+  - Even more code cleanup and bug fixes
 1.4
   - Added the ability to send arguments in the SendDol function
   - Changed the way the SendDol function works a little